softfactories/ai_labs/README.md

    If you use a free trial subscription key, you shouldn't need to change this region.

- 3. Further Informations and Details see on the Lab PowerPoint slides and on [Documentation of Azure Cognitive Services](https://docs.microsoft.com/de-de/azure/cognitive-services/)
+ 3. Further Informations and Details see on the Lab PowerPoint slides and [Documentation of Azure Cognitive Services](https://docs.microsoft.com/de-de/azure/cognitive-services/)